LogtalkDotOrg/logtalk3/adapters/NOTES.md

 terms are decorated with additional source file location information for integration with the SWI-Prolog own development tools.

+See the `scripts/embedding/swipl` directory for a sample shell script that can help in generating QLF files from Logtalk and optionally a Logtalk application.
+The script documentation also explains how to generated saved states that include Logtalk applications.

 XSB 3.8.0 and later versions
 ----------------------------